DCEG-workshops/fair_principles_for_data_stewardship/workshops/workshop_2/practical.md

   <img src="./images/creator_2_b.png" alt="GitHub Desktop pop-up window to publish repository" width="50%"/>
 </div>

 The window is pre-populated for the project `Name` and `Description`.
 Additionally, it gives us an option: `☑ Keep this code private`.
 You can check the box to keep your repository _Private_.
 If you choose to do so, only you will have access to your code on GitHub.
 You can choose to add a few collaborators later.
 If you do that, only you and your collaborators will have access to the code.
 You can later choose to make the repository _Public_, when you are ready.
 For this workshop, let us remove the check mark from the box, implying that we want our code repository to be _Public_.
 You can select a GitHub `Organization` that you may be part of in case your project is a repository in that organization.
 Please review the lecture notes if you are unfamiliar with GitHub organizations.
-Click `Publish Repository`.
+In the current example, our repository is a personal project and does not belong to an organization.
+So, we leave it set to `None`.

 The pop-up window should now look like this—